-Artificial Intelligence and the ESL Teacher
+Artificial Intelligence (AI) vs. the ESL Teacher

 English language assessment tools have come a long way since the introduction of TOEFL, the first English proficiency test, in 1964.
 Back then, everything was done by pen and paper, without a computer in sight.
 But as technology has advanced, so has the way these tests are administered, designed, and used.
 While computer grading is now the norm for many companies, artificial intelligence doesn’t eliminate the importance of using human graders—especially English as a second language (ESL) teachers—in assessing the writing and speaking sections of an exam.
 There’s no doubt AI plays an important role in the future of English language assessment tests, but there are many advantages to using ESL professionals to judge the competency of test-takers.

 We communicate in a subjective world.
 The purpose of language is to pass information from one human being to another.
 Artificial intelligence is not yet advanced enough to answer complicated questions or place the response in context of what else is around it.
 An ESL teacher has been trained to think about the big picture and ask questions like “Is the idea expressed here complete or incomplete?” and “Does this response make sense?” when grading an exam.